-Destination: The cross-border trade statistics are published with five categories as destinations for border trade.
-These are the three largest shopping destinations for cross-border trade in Sweden: Töcksfors, Charlottenberg and Strømstad, which include Nordby and Svinesund.
-In addition, there are two other destinations: Sweden elsewhere and Other countries.
+Destination: Expenditure on same day visits to all countries is measured in the statistics.
+The cross border trade statistics are published with five categories as destinations for border trade.
+The three largest shopping destinations for cross-border trade in Sweden: Strømstad, which include Nordby and Svinesund, Charlottenberg and Töcksfors.
+In addition, there are two other destinations: Sweden elsewhere and other countries.

 Region of residence: There are regional differences when it comes to who cross-border trade and the respondents are grouped by region of residence.
-The country is split into six different regional division anda region consists of several counties.
+The country is split into different regional division and a region consists of several counties.

 Name: Cross border trade

 Topic: Wholesale and retail trade and service activities